-Employers face new penalties on health plans under the ACA
+Employers face penalties on health plans under the Affordable Care Act

 INSIGHT ARTICLE |

-The IRS has announced that it is ready to start assessing employer shared responsibility payments on large employers that do not offer health coverage that meets Affordable Care Act (ACA) standards.
-The IRS intends to issue letters to large employers in late 2017, imposing penalties for the 2015 calendar year.
+Since 2017, the IRS has been actively assessing employer shared responsibility payments on large employers that do not offer health coverage that meets Affordable Care Act (ACA) standards.
+The IRS intends to continue issuing letters to large employers in 2020, imposing penalties for prior calendar years.

 Starting in 2015, large employers that fail to offer employee health insurance that meets ACA standards may be assessed a shared responsibility payment by the IRS.
 The payment, commonly known as the “pay or play” penalty, applies to for-profit and non-profit organizations, including churches and governmental entities.
 The IRS determines which large employers owe the penalty based on information from the employer’s Forms 1095-C and 1094-C and its employees’ individual income tax returns.

 A large employer, as defined under the ACA, is an employer with an average of at least 50 full-time employees (including full-time equivalents) during the preceding calendar year.
 Therefore, an employer must determine if it meets the 50-employee threshold for the current calendar year by evaluating its workforce for the prior calendar year.